 In the case of normal auctions, the vendor puts up a good, and potentials buyers offer up prices until the highest bidder emerges.
 In the case of a reverse auction, a procurer puts out a call for services.
 It is then up to the vendors to offer the best deal at the lowest price.
-Due to their nature, reverse auctions happen exclusively online using electronic negotiations platforms where vendors can offer up detailed contracts for consideration.
-Reverse auctions are a product of the internet.
-The online environment, powered by business to business technologies have enabled multiple sellers to connect with the buyer on a real-time basis
+Due to their nature, reverse auctions (also known as eAuctions) occur exclusively online using electronic negotiations platforms where vendors can offer up detailed contracts for consideration.

+Why reverse auctions?
 Because you get a better result, quicker.
-It remains competitive and gives all suppliers a level-playing field to bid in real-time with transparency and fairness at the core of the activity.
-Corporations and government organizations can hold reverse auctions as a competitive procurement tool for raw materials, supplies and services.
+It remains competitive and gives all suppliers a level-playing field to bid in real-time, with transparency and fairness at the core of the activity.
+Corporations and government organisations can hold reverse auctions as a competitive procurement tool for raw materials, supplies and services.

 The benefits of reverse auctions include but are not limited to:

 - The potential to gain better savings then a present “target” amount;

 - Time Savings through a reduced negotiation phase;

 - Increased ability to meet deadlines thanks to having a set auction date; and

 - Reverse auctions can also increase transparency for suppliers as they all have the same information at the same time.

 A reverse auction should be used as the last leg of sourcing and tendering to obtain the best price by encouraging competition.
 In other words, by the time reverse auctions happen, the procurement needs must be clear.

 So, you still must go out to tender and you still must evaluate the qualitative criteria and produce a shortlist.
 It is only after a shortlist of vendors is created that you can hold a reverse auction with the goal of awarding the contract to the vendor who offers the best deal.